 With the path variables set properly, you should now be able to run any of the networks distributed with SCIRun very easily.
-Simply click the File menu, then Load, then use the dialogue window to chose an example network that you would like try, e.g. example_nets/SCIRun/FwdInvToolbox/potential-based-fem/forward_problem.srn.
+Simply click the File menu, then Load, then use the dialogue window to chose an example network that you would like try, e.g. example\nets/SCIRun/FwdInvToolbox/potential-based-fem/forward\problem.srn as shown in Figure 3.3.
 Then press Execute All button.
-Once the network finishes executing, the visualization window will update and you will see the output (Figure 3.3).
+Once the network finishes executing, the visualization window will update and you will see the output (Figure 3.4).